 Bats are nocturnal, flying mammals which inhabit dark, secluded places and are considered a nuisance wildlife problem.
-In western cultures, they have traditionally been associated with witchcraft, sorcery, haunted houses, cemeteries, and Batman Marvel movies.
+In western cultures, they have traditionally been associated with witchcraft, sorcery, haunted houses, cemeteries, and Batman D.C.
+Comic movies (correction sent in by customer Brian B. you are correct Batman is D.C., not Marvel).
 For centuries, they have been the subject of fables, folklore, and myths.
 Unfortunately, many myths regarding bats still exist and serve as a basis for unfounded fear.
 Bats are a medical concern because a very small percentage are infected with rabies, and old droppings may harbor the fungal organism that causes the disease histoplasmosis.
 There are over 980 species of bats worldwide with about 40 species occurring in the United States.
 However, none occur in the colder areas located beyond the limit of tree growth.

 Of general concern are the medical implications of bats and their droppings.
 First, only a very small percentage of bats are infected with rabies, but infected bats may not show any symptoms.
 Rabies can be transmitted when saliva or body tissue of an infected animal comes into contact with open wounds or mucous membranes, such as those of the eyes and nose, of another animal including humans; it is not necessary to be bitten by a rabid animal to become infected.